 As explained on the Relationships, Social Environment and Social Network Optimization websites, the quality of matches between people depends on the size of the pool of candidates from whom the individuals are chosen.
 International borders and residence requirements limit pool size, but linguistic barriers are often more constraining.
+The new technology of Recursive Exhaustion will have an effect on this problem.

 When China claimed Tibet as its territory, the Tibetan-Chinese border ceased to be a problem limiting relationships between individuals in the two areas.
 But the Tibetan and Mandarin Chinese are entirely different languages from different language families.
 That difference serves as an even greater barrier than the border ever did.